awsdocs/amazon-ec2-user-guide/doc_source/EC2_GetStarted.md

 There are several ways to connect to your Linux instance\.
 For more information, see [Connect to your Linux instance](AccessingInstances.md)\.

 **Important**
 You can't connect to your instance unless you launched it with a key pair for which you have the `.pem` file and you launched it with a security group that allows SSH access from your computer\.
-If you can't connect to your instance, see [Troubleshooting connecting to your instance](TroubleshootingInstancesConnecting.md) for assistance\.
+If you can't connect to your instance, see [Troubleshoot connecting to your instance](TroubleshootingInstancesConnecting.md) for assistance\.

 ## Step 3: Clean up your instance<a name="ec2-clean-up-your-instance"></a>